codeselfstudy/codeselfstudy_wiki/src/codeselfstudy/technologies.md

 Check out the `containers` directory.
 Each directory there is a separate Docker container.

+For an introduction to Docker, see our [Docker guide](/guides/docker.md).

 Here's a diagram.
 See the other pages in this section for details.

 ![Overview](../images/servers.png)